tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Put-Range.md

  Calling `Put Range` with the `Clear` option releases the space in storage as long as the specified range is 512-byte aligned.
 Ranges that have been cleared are no longer tracked as part of the file and will not be returned in the [List Ranges](List-Ranges.md) response.
 If the specified range is not 512-byte aligned, the operation will write zeros to the start or end of the range that is not 512-byte aligned and free the rest of the range inside that is 512-byte aligned.

  Any ranges that have not been cleared will be returned in the [List Ranges](List-Ranges.md) response.
 For an example, see **Sample Unaligned Clear Range** below.

+ **File Lease**
+ You can call [Lease File](lease-file.md) to obtain an exclusive write lock to the file against other writes for an infinite duration.

  **SMB Client Byte Range Locks**